sisl/ExpFamilyPCA.jl/docs/src/math/intro.md

 EPCA is simlar to generalized linear models (GLMs) [GLM](@cite).
 Just as GLMs extend linear regression to handle a variety of response distributions, EPCA generalizes PCA to accommodate data with noise drawn from any exponential family distribution, rather than just Gaussian noise.
 This allows EPCA to address a broader range of real-world data scenarios where the Gaussian assumption may not hold (e.g., binary, count, discrete distribution data).

 At its core, EPCA replaces the geometric PCA objective with a more general probabilistic objective that minimizes the generalized Bregman divergence—a measure closely related to the exponential family—rather than the Frobenius norm, which PCA uses.
-This makes EPCA particularly versatile for dimensionality reduction when working with non-Gaussian data distributions.
+This makes EPCA particularly versatile for dimensionality reduction when working with non-Gaussian data distributions:

 ```math
 \begin{aligned}